vamshedhar/Yelp-Review-Rating-Prediction/README.md

 #### Logistic Regression in action
 <img src="https://raw.githubusercontent.com/vamshedhar/YelpReviewImages/master/LR.gif" alt="Logistic Regression in Action" width="800" />

+**Note:** We are passing number of classes as the command line argument.
+We can either give it as 3-class problem or 5-class problem and the algorithm does the further computations based on the given data.
+After the computations of the algorithm are done it prompts user to enter a review for which it gives the computed rating.

 ## Results and Analysis
 We built models for both 3-class and 5-class classification problem using above 3